Have an overgrown Pothos plant? In need of last-minute gifts without a budget? Looking for some green-fingered procrastination?

 Pothos are aroid plants, making them toxic if consumed, so please don’t gift to someone with young children/pets without them knowing.

 Congratulations – it’s a beautiful baby Pothos!
 You must be so proud.

 How have you found the process?
 Let me know in the comments.

 I’m particularly curious to know if anyone prefers Pothos propagation in soil? (and why).

-If you need any additional help caring for your new plant, head over to the Terrarium Plant Index, where there are loads of variety-specific care guides to get your hands on.
+If you need any additional help caring for your new plant, head over to our Terrarium Plant Index, where there are loads of variety-specific care guides to get your hands on.